wwu-mentors/ReactSpace-Workshop/README.md

 ## HTML & CSS

 HTML is a language that describes the structure of a layout.
-What order things are layed out in and what elements contain other elements.
+What order things are laid out in and what elements contain other elements.
 It is an XML style language and is the foundation of the internet.

 ```html
 <div>